1jour1vin

 Nose

-Power and finesse combine throughout the tasting.
-The fruit on the nose is reflected on the palate, accompanied by supple tannins.
+Power and finesse come together throughout the tasting.
+The fruity aromas on the nose are echoed on the palate, accompanied by supple tannins

 Serve